-Like how we can insert new worksheet similarly we can delete as the worksheet as well.
-In order to delete the worksheet right click on the required worksheet and click on DELETE.
+Like how we can insert new worksheets similarly, we can delete the worksheet as well.
+In order to delete the worksheet, right-click on the required worksheet and click on DELETE.

 Now can delete all the sheets at once.

-If you want to select all the sheets you can right click on the any of the worksheets and choose Select All Sheets.
+If you want to select all the sheets, you can right-click on any of the worksheets and choose Select All Sheets.

-Once all the worksheets are selected and if you want to unselect again right click on the any of the worksheet and choose Ungroup Worksheets.
+Once all the worksheets are selected and if you want to unselect again, right-click on any of the worksheets and choose Ungroup Worksheets.

 #9 – View All the Worksheets